anzbert/rusty_link/README.md

 ## Links

-I also made an Ableton Link wrapper plugin for Flutter, called [f_link](https://pub.dev/packages/f_link), based on what I learned in this project.
+I also made a multi-platform Ableton Link wrapper for Flutter, called [f_link](https://pub.dev/packages/f_link), based on what I learned in this project.